 Save Money#

-- Share mezedes instead of ordering individual mains
+- Share mezedes instead of individual mains (more fun and less expensive)

-- Drink house wine (barrel wine is cheap and good)
+- Drink house wine — barrel wine is cheap and often genuinely good

 Frequently Asked Questions#